 - or to Tgrp. - Press the Menu Select button directly below Tgrp.
 The display shows the last talkgroup that was selected and stored, Sel and Exit. - 3 or to Preset for the preset preprogrammed talkgroup.
-OR

-Use the keypad to enter the number of the corresponding talkgroup in the list.

-- 4 Press the Menu Select button directly below Sel to save the currently selected talkgroup and return to the Home screen. - If the encryption key associated to the new talkgroup is erased, you hear a momentary key fail tone and the display shows Key fail.
+OR - → or ─ to the required talkgroup. - 4 Press the Menu Select button directly below Sel to save the currently selected talkgroup and return to the Home screen.

+If the encryption key associated to the new talkgroup is erased, you hear a momentary key fail tone and the display shows Key fail.